 The symptoms associated with leaf scald vary according to the stage of growth, variety and plant density.
 In most cases, grey-green, water-soaked lesions start to develop on the tips or edges of leaf.
-Later, the lesions spread and produce a zonate pattern of alternating light tan and dark brown starting from the leaf tips or the edges.
+Later, the lesions spread and produce a ringed pattern of light tan and dark brown starting from the leaf tips or the edges.
 The continuous enlargement of lesions result in blighting of a large part of the leaf blade.
 The affected areas dry out, giving the leaf a scalded appearance.
-In some countries, lesions rarely develop the zonate pattern and only the scalding symptom is evident.
+In some countries, lesions rarely develop the ringed pattern and only the scalding symptom is evident.

 Disease development usually occurs late in the season on mature leaves and is favored by wet weather, high nitrogen fertilization, and close spacing.
 Rates of nitrogen above 40 kg/ha and above result in a greater incidence of leaf scald.
-It develops faster in wounded than in unwounded leaves.
+It develops faster in affected than in unaffected leaves.
 The sources of infection are seeds and crop stubbles from previous harvest.
 To differentiate leaf scald from leaf blight, immerse cut leaves in clear water for 5−10 minutes; if no ooze comes out, then it is leaf scald.

 No alternative treatment has been found so far against this disease.